 Install some hooks to hang leashes, harnesses and canine clothing from, keeping them ready for a walk or some playtime outdoors.

 Knick-knacks and other breakables add a unique touch to your home, but can easily end up broken or worse yet, eaten by a curious canine.
-Place these items behind glass cabinet doors or up on shelves that Fido can't reach.
+Place these items behind glass cabinet doors or up on shelves that your dog can't reach.